This blog is part of our Meaningful Work series. Read the first blog here.

 The Four Sources of Meaning

-Source #1.
+Source #3: Self.
 The self, or more accurately, our self-concept is the thoughts and feelings that we hold about ourselves which continuously change in response to experiences.
 Our self-concept contributes to meaningfulness at work through multiple mechanism especially our values and motivation.
 If we feel our values are being compromised at our workplace then the sense of meaningfulness we derive from work decreases to the point that we are likely to consider changing employers.

 When we are intrinsically motivated we feel a sense of meaning in our work.
 Motivation arises when a particular activity is aligned with our self-concept.
 For example if we see ourselves as a leader and we are in a leadership role then this close alignment allows us to see work as an expression of ourselves and therefore more meaningful.
-When this alignment is particularly close we may hear someone say ‘I as born to do this!’
+When this alignment is particularly close we may hear someone say ‘I was born to do this!’

 Finding meaning in the everyday